antekes1/hypaper/README.md

 - `set_path [path]` sets new path of wallpapers folder
 - `next_wallpaper` sets your wallpaper to next wallpaper form your wallpapers folder
 - `set_random [source]` (source - online or local) - sets your wallpaper to random form your wallpapers folder (local) or internet (online)
+- `save` - save your current online wallpaper to your wallpapers folder

 # Installation
 ### Arch Linux